dariopi/Deep_Learning_for_SYSID_Lugano24/README.md

-# SUPSI Lectures - Spring 2024
+# Deep Learning for System Identification - April, 22-23, 2024
-This repositories contains the material for 2 lectures given at the Italian university of applied science in Switzerland.
+This repository contains the material for the course on "Deep Learning for System Identification"

-# Online Material
+# Program

+The Program of the course can be found in the document [Program.docs]

 A lot of material on Deep Learning and nueral network can be found at my [book companion website](https://adl.toelt.ai).
 My book (Applied Deep Learning with TensorFlow 2 published by Springer/APRESS) can be [bought here](https://link.springer.com/book/10.1007/978-1-4842-8020-1).